jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 notebook so you can flip back ("Oh, I remember that from last week ... let me find that ...").

-When you revisit a topic, try to redraw the figure from memory.
-Resist the urge to flip back in your notes right away.
+When you revisit a topic, try to reproduce (redraw) as much as you can from memory.
+Resist the urge to immediately flip back in your notes.
 Every time you stretch your recall, it strengthens those neurons.
 Every time you redraw a diagram, you'll get faster.

 ## Mnemonics & Memory Scenes